yuangao0317/java-ms-sb-aws/README.md

 # java-ms-sb-aws

-# Setup for multi-version supoort (aws-cli, aws-cdk-cli, NodeJs, JDK, Maven)
+# Setup with multi-version supoort (aws-cli, aws-cdk-cli, NodeJs, JDK, Maven)
 - Setup different Java version in IntelliJ IDEA:
 search 'JDK', then download or select one.